areaDetector/ADLightField/docs/ADLightField/ADLightField.rst

 The following are some current restrictions of the LightField driver:

-+ The driver has only been successfully built with the commercial version of Visual Studio.
-It does not seem to be possible to build with the free Express version of Visual Studio because it lacks support for the Microsoft Foundation Classes (MFC).
 + If LightField encounters an error it will crash the IOC.
 The driver establishes an exception handler, but this does not seem to work correctly with the LightField CLR interface.

 .. _LightField.cpp documentation: ../areaDetectorDoxygenHTML/_light_field_8cpp.html
 .. _Princeton Instruments: http://www.princetoninstruments.com/